rnielikki/blog-contents/blog/contents/ienumerable-part1.md

 ## What is IEnumerable

 Imagine you just have some similar items - lego blocks, beads, pencils, or whatever.
-You didn't give number to them, so they don't have index, but you can take one by one.
+You didn't give number to them, so they don't have index, but you can **take one by one** (in your head - because it cannot be changed!).

 * It has order internally, but it doesn't expose it.
 * The value never changed (immutable).
 Any LINQ methods will return **new value**.
+* They randomly exist on memory.
+Not one after the other.

 ### Why `Count()` is not recommended